 Whether he was poking fun at bureaucracy, politics, or religion, Terry Pratchett always did it with a light touch and a healthy dose of wit.

-Through his books shines a kindness and love for people and a burning anger for society.
+Through his books shines a kindness and love for people on an individual level and a burning anger for society.

 Because it’s not all laughs in the Discworld books.
 As you journey through the series, you’ll encounter deep themes and powerful messages about life, death, and the human condition.